Metaswitch/clearwater-readthedocs/docs/Handling_Multiple_Failed_Nodes.md

 Check the XML configuration files on all Sprout nodes in the affected site:

 * Verify that the `/etc/clearwater/shared_ifcs.xml` file is correct, fixing it up if it's not.
-* verify that the `/etc/clearwater/default_ifcs.xml` file is correct, fixing it up if it's not.
+* Verify that the `/etc/clearwater/fallback_ifcs.xml` file is correct, fixing it up if it's not.

-Running one of the commands `sudo cw-validate_{shared|default}_ifcs_xml` will check if the specified file is syntactically correct.
+Running one of the commands `sudo cw-validate_{shared|fallback}_ifcs_xml` will check if the specified file is syntactically correct.

 ### Recreate the etcd cluster